openvinotoolkit/openvino/README.md

 Check out [OpenVINO GenAI Samples](https://github.com/openvinotoolkit/openvino.genai/tree/master/samples) to learn how to run LLMs and Generative AI.

-Here are easy-to-follow code examples demonstrating how to run PyTorch model inference using OpenVINO:
+Here are easy-to-follow code examples demonstrating how to run PyTorch and TensorFlow model inference using OpenVINO:

 **PyTorch Model**